emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson4.md

 }
 ```

-Lets go ahead and run things in the simulator now to ensure everything is working!
+Let's go ahead and run things in the simulator now to ensure everything is working!

 <img src="https://i.imgur.com/GQOPEkh.gif" />

-Wow! things are startting to look much better!, there is still more work to be done but you will complete most of that in your Quests
+Wow!
+Things are starting to look much better!
+There is still more work to be done but you will complete most of that in your Quests

 ## Conclusion